aloverso/Westford-Promo/planning_status.md

 Progress
 --------
- * Recieved confirmation from IT that we can get a laptop for remote intern
+ * Received confirmation from IT that we can get a laptop for remote intern
- * Recieved swag for raffle!
+ * Received swag for raffle!
 	* seperated into two prizes
  * Talked to Karen about using leftover event tickets for raffle (awaiting response)